vuhnger/qpa/robotics-latency-anova/README.md

 - Embodiment (`It felt like the robot was part of my body`): no significant main effect (F(4,120)=0.58, p=0.68, partial eta²≈0.02).
 Means are broadly flat across latencies (≈2.74–3.00), and all pairwise contrasts are non-significant.

 See `anova_results.csv` for omnibus stats and `posthoc_latency_pairs.csv` for pairwise details.

+Thanks to Kristine and Jonas for their contributions and insights.